ModelEarth/data-pipeline/research/canopy/README.md

 ## Datasets

+We're planning to pull data through CoLab so we can work directly with titles.
+Our example: [LandCoverFraction_Forest.py](/data-commons/docs/conservation/) and resulting .csv data.

+Alternative - Find a way to easily fetch the DCID values for UN Goal timeline datasets.
 Pull from Google Data Commons using [REST](https://docs.datacommons.org/api/rest/v2/getting_started) and store with a [Observable Data Loader](https://observablehq.com/framework/loaders).

-These will be used to populate the y=1 value for our [naics training data](../../timelines/training/naics).
+Data is pulled in real-time in our [RealityStream](/RealityStream) project and combined in Pandas to populate the y=1 value for our [naics feature data](../../timelines/training/naics).

 <div style="overflow:auto; margin-top:0px; padding-right:50px">